trstringer/sherlock/README.md

   - SHERLOCK_IDENTITY_STORAGE_KEY - set this to the storage key

 :bulb: Note, you don't have to prestage the queue.
 The `identity-manager` Function will create it if it doesn't already exist

+## Database

+Starting in v0.4.0, Sherlock now uses persistent storage for metadata, moving away from resource group tags.
+The storage is a PostgreSQL database.
+Set the following Azure Function app setting environment variables to their appropriate value:

+- `PG_HOST`: the postgres hostname
+- `PG_DATABASE`: the database name
+- `PG_USER`: the role to connect to postgres
+- `PG_PASSWORD`: the role's password

+## Metadata Service

+With the inception of the metadata service (`meta-manager` Azure Function), you need to set the following Azure Function app setting environment variables:

+- `META_URL`: the URL to the `meta-manager` Azure Function (can be retrieved from the portal)
+- `META_KEY`: the Azure Function auth key for the `meta-manager` Function

 ## Usage